 When working on your homework speech, try to come up with ideas on interaction with your audience.
 You may ask your audience or particular listeners some questions in the middle of your speech.
 This will help break the boundaries between you and your listeners.
 People get more excited when they have an opportunity to take part in the conversation.

-The body language is a very important part of your speech.
+Body language is a very important part of your speech.
 Looking at your moves your audience may determine whether you feel comfortable or not.
 It’s also visible when inexperienced speakers speak about something they don’t believe in or don’t like.
 You should behave naturally, but not very expressively.

 This may look trivial, but you should think positively about your speech.
 Many students who work on their homework are afraid to fail or do something ridiculous during their speeches.
 You should replace such thoughts with positive ones.
 You’ll be surprised to see how useful it will be for you.

 Usually, stress is the biggest enemy of inexperienced speakers.
 Sometimes they just freeze in front of a large audience and can’t say a word.
 Don’t think about your fear when giving a speech, but rather concentrate on your audience.
 Think how it’s interesting for them to listen to you and learn new information.